QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Preliminaries: Association Rule Learning and Classification

-\paragraph{Classification} There are two principal types of ARC algorithms differing in the way classification is performed: rule sets and rule lists.
+There are two principal types of ARC algorithms that differ in the way classification is performed: rule sets and rule lists.

+\begin{definition} \textbf{(rule list)} A rule list is an ordered sequence of rules $R=\langle r_1, \ldots, r_i, \ldots, r_m \rangle$, where the antecedents of $r_1,\ldots, r_{m-1}$ are nonempty and $r_m$ is a default rule with an empty antecedent.
+A rule $r_i$ has a higher precedence over rule $r_j$ in the rule list $R$ if $i<j$ and a lower precedence if $i>j$.
+An instance is classified by the highest precedence rule covering the instance. \end{definition}

-The CBA algorithm, as well as some recent approaches, such as SBRL and IDS\footnote{While the algorithm uses the term ``sets'' in its title, the generated models are actually lists.} produce rule lists.
-These are conditional structures used for ``one rule'' classification: instance is assigned to the class in the consequent of the first rule in the ordered list of rules, whose antecedent matched the instance.
-The advantage of rule lists is that it is easy to explain a classification of a particular instance, since always only one rule is accountable for it \cite{DBLP:conf/ruleml/KliegrKSV14}.
+\paragraph{Example} Example of a rule list is in Table~\ref{tbl:cbarules}.
+Algorithms generating rule lists include CBA, SBRL and CORELS.
+While IDS uses the term ``sets'' in its title (Interpretable decision sets), the generated models are also rule lists according to the definition presented above \cite{idsRULEML}.
+The advantage of rule lists is that they make it easy to explain the classification of a particular instance because there is always only one rule that is accountable for it \cite{DBLP:conf/ruleml/KliegrKSV14}.

-Rule sets provide an alternative approach, where multiple rules with matching antecedents are used to classify the instance.
-An example of an ARC approach combining multiple rules to perform classification is CPAR, or recently BRS.
+Rule sets, also called rule ensembles, provide an alternative approach, where all rules with antecedents covering the instance are used to classify the instance.
+An example of an ARC algorithm combining multiple rules to perform classification is CPAR \cite{yin2003cpar}, or BRS.